badnikhil/CAMM/utils/README.md

-# CUDA Matrix Multiplication Benchmark
+# CUDA Matrix Multiplication Benchmark (main.cu)

-This file contains the  functions for benchmarking matrix multiplication on the GPU using CUDA.
+This file contains the main function for benchmarking matrix multiplication on the GPU using CUDA.

-## What Happens in (Step-by-Step)
+## What Happens in main.cu (Step-by-Step)
 1. **Host Memory Allocation:**
    - Allocates memory for matrices A, B, and C on the host (CPU).
    - If allocation fails, prints an error and exits.